 Training is increasingly evolving from single events to complex processes.
-How can those involved in personnel development structure these learning processes for themselves and the learners?
+How can HR development professionals structure these learning processes for themselves and the learners?
 Quite simply: with a learning path!
 Here you will learn what exactly a learning path is and how to create digital learning paths for the participants of your online courses.

 From "Learning Event" to "Learning Process"

-Continuing education in companies is rapidly progressing: Learning methods are becoming more digital and diverse.
-Learning itself is increasingly self-directed and interactive in one way or another.
-The classic "training day" is transforming more and more into "self-learning" over a longer period of time.
+Training in companies is progressing rapidly: Learning methods are becoming more digital and diverse.
+Learning itself is becoming increasingly self-determined and interactive in one way or another.
+The classic “training day” is increasingly transforming into “self-learning” over a longer period of time.
 In short: A learning event is increasingly becoming a learning process.

-This presents a new challenge for those involved in personnel development: How can you structure this learning process and guide your employees through the process?
+This presents a new challenge for HR professionals: How can you structure this learning process and guide your employees through the process?
 The solution to this question is the learning path.

-The learning path describes the individual stages that a learner goes through until they achieve the learning objective.
-There are different phases: from preparing for the training measure to the long-term transfer into professional everyday life.
+The learning path describes the individual stages that a learner goes through until they reach the learning objective.
+There are different phases: from preparing for the training measure to the long-term transfer into everyday professional life.
 The focus is on the employee or course participant who will later go through the learning process.

 The learning path describes the route of the employees through all stages of the learning process.

-A learning path helps you keep the learning process in view.
-Your employees also know from the very beginning exactly what the procedure is, are aware of the necessary steps, and understand what and why they are supposed to learn.
+A learning path helps you keep the learning process in view at all times.
+Your employees also know exactly what to expect from the beginning, are aware of the necessary steps, and understand what and why they should learn.

 To create such a learning path, you need to clarify two questions in advance: